Dhathvi/SDF_Project/README.md

-# SDF Project – Arbitrary Precision Integer & Float Calculator  hi
+# SDF Project – Arbitrary Precision Integer & Float Calculator

 Hello!
 This is my project for SDF course (CS1023) where I made a calculator for very large numbers.
 It supports both **Integer** and **decimal(Float)** type values